Watch past educational presentations and see live events in real time

 The Adult Rheumatology In-Training Examination (ITE) allows program directors to identify areas of strength and weakness in their program and fellows-in-training (FITs) to evaluate their progress and compare results against national outcomes as reported in the score reports.
 The ACR In-Training Examination Taskforce develops the Adult Rheumatology ITE with support of the National Board of Medical Examiners (NBME).

 Fellows may take an abbreviated practice exam prior to the test date to familiarize themselves with the interface.
 The practice exam consists of a 15-minute tutorial and one 30-minute exam section with 12 questions.
-Access the practice exam >
+Practice using the NBME testing interface >

 Each program must designate a chief proctor(s) to oversee the administration of the exam.
 The chief proctor is responsible for the following:

-International training programs must contact Kamilah Lewis to register your program with the ACR, before you are able to register your fellows for the exam.
+International training programs must contact Lindsey Hunter to register your program with the ACR, before you are able to register your fellows for the exam.

 International rheumatology training programs must be approved by the Accreditation Council of Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada.